openMF/mifos-mobile/.github/ISSUE_TEMPLATE.md

 **Screenshots:**

-Can be created by pressing the Volume Down and Power Button at the same time on Android 4.0 and higher.
+It can be created by pressing the Volume Down and Power Button at the same time on Android 4.0 and higher.